 This time a short story written in 1948 : 'Captain Slaughterboard Drops Anchor'.
 This is an ongoing personal project, some drawings can be seen in the 'PIRATES' section of this website.

-I have two grown daughters and live with my partner Sheila, a studio manager in the West End of Toronto, near Lake Ontario.
+I have two grown daughters and live with my partner Sheila, a graphic artist and instructor, in the West End of Toronto near Lake Ontario.

 For many years I have also been an design instructor working in various colleges and schools, details can be found in: